sumnerevans/sumnerevans/README.md

 **Projects:**

-Author:
+Primary Maintainer:
+* [mautrix-telegram bridge](https://github.com/beeper/linkedin) - a Matrix bridge for Telegram.
+Maintaining on behalf of Beeper.
 * [LinkedIn Matrix bridge](https://github.com/beeper/linkedin) - a Matrix bridge for LinkedIn messages.
 Maintaining on behalf of Beeper.
-* [Offlinemsmtp](https://github.com/sumnerevans/offlinemsmtp) - a wrapper for msmtp allowing you to use it offline.
+* [offlinemsmtp](https://github.com/sumnerevans/offlinemsmtp) - a wrapper for msmtp allowing you to use it offline.
-* [Tracktime](https://github.com/sumnerevans/tracktime) - a filesystem-backed time tracking solution.
+* [tracktime](https://github.com/sumnerevans/tracktime) - a filesystem-backed time tracking solution.

 Contributor:
 * All of the [mautrix](https://github.com/mautrix) projects for my job at Beeper.